The Big Picture: Why and How

 Will I be a member of the new union if I am in a CB chapter?

-The CBC today is made up of chapters, not individuals, and that will continue to be the case with the union after restructuring; the “members” of the CBC will be the collective bargaining chapters of the AAUP that belong to the union.
+The CBC was made up of chapters, not individuals, and that will continue to be the case with the union after restructuring; the “members” of the CBC will be the collective bargaining chapters of the AAUP that belong to the union.
 Accordingly, the AAUP-CBC constitution retains the language of the existing CBC by-laws that provide that: “status as a member unit of the AAUP-CBC shall be open to” AAUP chapters that are, or are deemed to be, collective bargaining chapters.
-Collective bargaining chapters remain members of the union as long as they fulfill two requirements: 1) they pay to the union the fee (now paid to the CBC) based on the number of members in the chapter, which fee supports the CBC Treasury and the Emergency Fund, and 2) the dues of their individual chapter members are paid to the AAUP.
-When the CBC becomes a union, individuals who are in CB chapters will remain members of their chapters and of the AAUP.
+Collective bargaining chapters remain members of the AAUP-CBC as long as they fulfill two requirements: 1) they pay to the AAUP-CBC the fee based on the number of members in the chapter, which fee supports the AAUP-CBC Emergency Fund, and 2) the dues of their individual chapter members are paid to the AAUP.
+Individuals who are in CB chapters will remain members of their chapters and of the AAUP.

 I pay my dues through payroll deduction/check/bank debit.
 Will restructuring change that?